Courses at Project enVision

 HTML/Web Development Courses

-This 3-4 week workshop teaches students in grades 6-10 how to build professional websites and web apps using HTML/CSS.
-This course uses brackets.io or koding.org.
-Please have access to an email account or download brackets.io to your device before attending the class.
+This 3-4 week workshop teaches students how to build basic websites and web apps using HTML/CSS.
+Students learn the fundamentals of basic web design and creation, and learn how servers and the cloud work.
+Optionally, students also deploy their sites to the world wide web.
+This course uses brackets.io and/or CodeAnyWhere.
+Please have access to an email account and/or download brackets.io to your device before attending the class.

 Photography courses help you get to learn more about cameras and how cameras work.
 By the end of this 5-6 week course, you will be able to take gorgeous pictures from almost any camera.
 This course is taught in 3 different levels, introducing new aspects of photography in each one.
 Bring a camera to class

 During our Robotics course, students are introduced to basics in robot building, design, and programming using the LEGO® Mindstorms EV3 Education Set.
 Students are taught the principles of building a good robot, and good practices while programming.
 Additionally, students are exposed to challenging problems that can be solved with Robotics.
-Bring a computer to class.
+Bring a computer to class with the EV3 Home Software installed.

 Speech and Debate